 Morley then recounts a story which (unsurprisingly) was not included in David’s autobiographies: about an older David confusing an offer involving the term ‘blow’ (marijuana) with the more familiar ‘blow(job)’ at a party, which lead to him enthusiastically dropping his trousers in front of a screaming actress.
 And to round it off: “Nor did David ever talk or write about his long and cheering affair during the 1970s when he was living, whenever in London, with the wife of a distinguished investigative journalist on The Times.”
 It’s hardly a surprise that David didn’t include those stories in his published anecdotes.

 ‘The Other Side of the Moon’ was published in October 1985.
-Hjördis’ reaction was revealed on 19th December 1985, by Larry Fields of the Philadelphia News:
+Hjördis’ reaction was revealed in December by Larry Fields of the Philadelphia News:

 “David Niven’s widow Hjördis is furious at author Sheridan Morley for tattling in his ‘The Other Side of the Moon’ biography that Niven towards the end of his life had a secret mistress in London as well as a secret love in Frump City.”
 [Frump City = New York?
 Doesn’t sound like a compliment.]
 Fields also tacked on that the Hjördis / Rainier rumours were appearing again.
 Oh, give it a break!

-Discussing the book in 1991, Morley told Dick Kleiner of NEA quoted Sheridan Morley as saying that all he had heard from Hjördis and Jamie after its publication was “a thunderous silence”.
+In the same month, Dick Kleiner of NEA quoted Sheridan Morley as saying that all he had heard from Hjördis and Jamie after the book’s publication was “a thunderous silence”.

 “He did receive what he calls ‘an icily polite’ note, wishing him well, from David Junior,” Kleiner wrote, “and also ‘a nice letter’ from David’s sister Grizel, saying ‘David is in there.'”
 Well, it still says something that Grizel liked the book.